LalitChitibomma/Wordy/README.md

 # Wordy
-Wordly provides a gamified way for students to practice describing concepts and getting feedback on how well they did with AI and natural language processing.
+Wordy provides a gamified way for students to practice describing concepts and getting feedback on how well they did with AI and natural language processing.

 ## Installations